Need Legal Assistance with a Restraining Order?

 – Pull together any physical evidence relating to any incidents or events the petition refers to, such as clothing, photos, videos, and objects.

-– Gather any documents or records that could relate to the case, such as letters, emails, phone and GPS records, computer records, and records that might show where you were at the time of an incident, and
+– Gather any documents or records that could relate to the case, such as letters, emails, phone records and GPS records, computer records, and records that might show where you were at the time of an incident, and

 – Create a list of possible witnesses—include every person you think has information about the incident, the accusations or the petitioner—and obtain the witnesses’ contact information.